markussitzmann/cirx/README.md

     cd cirx/

 and edit the central app.env file according to your needs.
-Most importanlty here are the settings of the variables before starting any build:
+Most important here are the settings of the following variables before starting any build:

     APP_HOME=/home/sitzmann/projects/cirx
     APP_UID=1000